Top 5 Food Markets in London

 If you’re looking for a bite to eat after or even before work, Brixton Village Market couldn’t be more perfect.
 Located in an old covered market arcade, Brixton Village Market is open all hours and has quickly established itself as one of London’s best foodie hotspots with a diverse array of cafes, bistros and restaurants from all corners of the globe.
 As well as Village Market legends like Mamalam’s Chinese and Jalisco’s Mexican, there’s also a few fresh fruits and veg stalls to help your weekly shop.

 Nearest Station: London Fields

 Established on an old drovers root into the city, Broadway Market is one of the capital’s oldest markets having been home to traders as far back as the 1890s.
 Head there on a Saturday and you’ll find independent shops, pubs, restaurants and cafes and of course stalls offering amazing fresh produce and authentic street food, as well as original clothing, arts and crafts.
 Our tip would be head to Banhmi11 and have the pork BBQ and pork belly banh mi!

 Nearest Station: Tottenham Court Road

 One of London’s most central markets is Berwick Street.
-Located in the heart of Soho, it’s a London icon.
-With roots going back all the way to 1778, you may not find as many shouty cockney fruit and veg vendors as you’d like but there’s still enough to raise a smile.
-For those who work on Oxford Street or Tottenham Court Road, there’s plenty of hot food and sandwich sellers to keep you full, including Pizza Pilgrims and Freebird Burritos.
+Located in the heart of Soho, it’s a bit of a London icon with roots going back all the way to 1778.
+You may not find as many shouty cockney fruit and veg vendors as you’d like but there’s still enough to raise a smile.
+For those who work on Oxford Street or Tottenham Court Road, there’s plenty of hot food and sandwich sellers to keep you full, including The Jerk Drum and Freebird Burritos.